 - You can’t configure automatic export for more than one time per month.
 That’s not good.

-- You can use third-party apps but still at least one of the above problems remains.
+- You can use risky apps control tool but still at least one of the above problems remains.
 In addition, many of those programs are fee-based.

 How to Backup or Restore Google Calendar Data.